San Pedro Comitancillo: Economy

-As of 2005, the municipality had 1,018 households with a total population of 3,858, of whom 1,941 spoke an indigenous language called "Zapoteco".
+As of 2005, the municipality had 1,018 households with a total population of 3,858, of whom 1,941 spoke the Zapotec language.

 The main economic activities include agriculture, growing corn, beans, sesame and peanuts, and breeding of cattle, pigs and goats.

 Hunting and fishing is practiced for local consumption.

 The forests are logged for fine wood to be used in furniture making, and for fuel and construction.

 There are some local businesses in San Pedro Comitancillo Oaxaca.
 One is the local free market where people from the town goes to sell their local products, such as corn, cheese, milk or some traditional dishes.
 The second is an old drugstore "Farmacia San Pedro" which has 27 years old of history in this town, and is the most complete store.
 There are two more drugstores and some other kind of locals.
-There are several "puestos de comida" it means night restaurants which sell "tlayudas" -singular and delicious local dish.
+There are several puestos de comida which sell tlayudas.